gombru/gombru.github.io/publications.md

 ---

 ### FAST: Facilitated and Accurate Scene Text Proposals through FCN Guided Pruning
-Dena Bazazian, **Raul Gomez**, Anguelos Nicolaou, Lluis Gomez, Dimosthenis Karatzas, Andrew D.Bagdanov.
+Dena Bazazian, **Raul Gomez**, Anguelos Nicolaou, Lluis Gomez, Dimosthenis Karatzas and Andrew D.Bagdanov.
 Pattern Recognition Letters, 2017. [[PDF](http://www.sciencedirect.com/science/article/pii/S0167865517302982)]

 The former DLPR workshop publication lead to this journal publication.
 We extended our experiments and we improved our algorithm by using the FCN heatmaps to suppress the non-textual regions at the beggining of the text proposals stage, achieving a more efficient pipeline.